 Last but not least, a professional touch will make your blog titles more click-worthy.
-You should proofread your title and leave no stone unturned to hack readers mind.
+You should proofread your title and leave no stone unturned to hack readers’ minds.

-So my advise it, take a quick look at the compact guide to English grammar and compare with your title.
+So my advice is, take a quick look at the compact guide to English grammar and compare it with your title.

 Another error we often make in titles is capitalization.
 We do what, capitalize the first letter of all title words or lowercase all except the first letter of the first word.
 Unfortunately, both are incorrect.

-The correct rule is: the first and last word, nouns, pronouns, adjectives, verbs, adverbs and subordinate conjunctions should be capitalized and rest lowercased.
+The correct rule is: the first and last words, nouns, pronouns, adjectives, verbs, adverbs, and subordinate conjunctions should be capitalized and rest lowercased.

 The title is the next big thing in the clickbait world.
 The more your title clickbaity, the more you get traction, shares, engagement.

 You can certainly attract more people to click and read your article by adding some emotions.
 Yeah, emotion is the language of the heart that no one can easily refuse.